Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Gradient Discontinuity Learning

 meaning that as long as $\left.\bnabla_\btheta c \right|_{c=0}\neq 0$, there is a discontinuity in the gradient of $\ell$ when the constraint becomes active.
 Furthermore, this GD is always a Type 2 GD in the limit of hard constraints, $\left|a\right|\to\infty$.
 Therefore, even if $\nabla_\btheta F$ is continuous, GDL can nevertheless exploit constraints to encode memory.

 Learning without discontinuities in $\bnabla_\btheta F$ can also result from the practical details of optimization.
 Perfectly reversible, non-absorbing manifolds like Case I in Fig.~\ref{fig:model2d}a rely on training dynamics following precise ascent/descent paths.
 However, training dynamics rarely follows such paths exactly.
-Finite step sizes always lead to small deviations from ideal paths, and many algorithms (\textit{e.g.} congugate gradient, LBFGS, or any momentum-based algorithm) intentionally move in directions informed by, but not parallel to, the gradient.
-The consequence of this is that GDs are not strictly necessary for learning: regions of high curvature can cause actual training paths to be non-absorbing, causing nontrivial movement in the parameters.
-We will see an example of this in our data momentarily.
-GDL should be viewed as a precise description of the ideal case, where learning is guided directly by GDs, but the ideas developed by GDL can extend more broadly.
-We leave a proper exploration of learning without any GDs to future work.
+Finite step sizes always lead to small deviations from ideal paths, and many algorithms (\textit{e.g.} congugate{conjugate} gradient, LBFGS, or any momentum-based algorithm) intentionally move in directions informed by, but not parallel to, the gradient.
+The consequence of this is that GDs are not strictly necessary for learning{}: regions of high curvature can cause actual training paths to be non-absorbing, causing nontrivial movement in the parameters { in directions perpendicular to the gradient}.
+We will see an example of this in our data momentarily.{} GDL should be viewed as a precise description of the ideal case, where learning is guided directly by GDs, but the ideas developed by GDL can extend more broadly.{parameter exploration in directions perpendicular to the gradient is guided by GDs.} We leave a proper exploration of learning without any GDs to future work. {While other mechanisms for such parameter exploration exist, \textit{e.g.} Dillavou et al.~\cite{dillavou2025understanding} show that hardware imperfections in experimental learning networks introduce deterministic biases into the update rule that drive parameter drift during repeated training, GDL provides a simple mechanistic understanding of memory formation.}